Strosel/giftwrap/readme.md

 ```
 This might seem simple enough but adding new error types is not as easy as it could be.

-However with `Giftwrap` it's as simple as it gets:
+However with `giftwrap` it's as simple as it gets:
 ```rust
 pub type Result<T> = std::result::Result<T, Error>;